 Break Out Long Responses

 Sometimes your response requires a very long message.
-A good tactic to keep in mind is to break out that response into separate smaller paragraphs, making it easier to read and interpret vs. getting lost in a very long paragraph.
+A good tactic to keep in mind is to break out that response into separate smaller paragraphs, making it easier to read and interpret.
 A small change like this helps further improve the conversation.

 Links and Rich Messaging

 Make it easier for your customers to follow instructions or see material by pasting a link in the chat window versus sending them instructions on where to navigate.
-It’s quicker, easier, and your customers will thank you for it.
-Also, you have an advantage if your webchat solution includes rich messaging, which allows for images to be shared, document previews, as well as gifs and emojis.
-NuVoxx can provide you with a webchat solution that includes rich messaging.
+Also, you have an advantage if your web chat solution includes rich messaging, which allows for images to be shared, document previews, as well as gifs and emojis.
+NuVoxx can provide you with a web chat solution that includes rich messaging.
 Contact us to learn more!

 Review Chat History